JLSchol/total-drama-island/data_in_a_bottle/round3/challenge.md

 - Strike Price: 10,500 SeaShells
 - Expiration deadline: 7 days (1 round = 1 day) starting from round 1

+### Hint for Algorithmic Challenge

+Hello everyone, hope you're enjoying the VOLCANIC_ROCK vouchers and a variety of trading strategies these new products introduce.
+While digging for the rock, Archipelago residents found some ancient mathematics sharing insights into VOLCANIC_ROCK voucher trading.
+Here's what the message with obscure and advanced mathematics read,

+Message begins,

+I have discovered a strategy which will make ArchiCapital the biggest trading company ever.
+Here's how my thesis goes,

+t: Timestamp
+St: Voucher Underlying Price at t
+K: Strike
+TTE: Remaining Time till expiry at t
+Vt: Voucher price of strike K at t

+Compute,

+m_t = log(K/St)/ sqrt(TTE)
+v_t = BlackScholes ImpliedVol(St, Vt, K, TTE)

+for each t, plot v_t vs m_t and fit a parabolic curve to filter random noise.

+This fitted v_t(m_t) allows me to evaluate opportunities between different strikes.
+I also call fitted v_t(m_t=0) the base IV and I have identified interesting patterns in timeseries of base IV.

+Message ends.

 ## Manual challenge

 A big group of Sea Turtles is visiting our shores, bringing with them an opportunity to acquire some top grade `FLIPPERS`.
 You only have two chances to offer a good price.
 Each one of the Sea Turtles will accept the lowest bid that is over their reserve price.